Illegal migration from Bengal into Arakan after 1948

 prior to, during, and even after the operation.”
 Common sense tells us that the authorities found so few because they had already fled; they were not likely to wait around until they were arrested,

-In Sittwe City, where sample checks were made in peaceful conditions, a total of 1,025 were convicted out of 36,824 examined, or 2.8% - still a relatively high percentage assuming that most illegals would have disappeared out of town for the day.
-Both Fleischmann
+In Sittwe City, where sample checks began and where relatively normal conditions prevailed, a total of 1,025 persons were convicted out of 36,824 examined, or 2.8% of the total - still a relatively high percentage assuming that most illegals would have disappeared out of town for the day.

-and Nicolaus show that when the inspection teams moved north, physical resistance in Buthidaung made it necessary to call in the Army to deal with serious civil unrest, as a result of
+and Nicolaus show that when the inspection teams moved north, physical resistance in Buthidaung made it necessary to call in the Army to deal with growing and serious civil unrest, as a result of

 It should be noted that Paragraph 475 of the Final Report of the International Independent Fact-Finding Mission dated 17 September 2018 recorded that: "The Government claimed that the number of Rohingya escaping from scrutiny [in 1978] was an admission of their illegal status.
 However, analysis suggests that the number of alleged illegal immigrants identified was very low", giving Nyi Nyi Kyaw's article in Footnote No. 1050 as their source.
 (The Government did not, of course, use the term "Rohingya".)